adrianodelr/adaptive-kmpc-py/README.md

 - Data are then used to fill a `circular buffer`, operatin under *first-in-first-out* logic.
 - Subsequently, Extended Dynamic Mode Decomposition is carried out on the buffer data (for more detailed explanation you can consult the paper), leading to a `linear model` in the discrete time domain.
 - Casting the linear model in a `convex quadratic program` along with some reference trajectory, constraints, and feedback on the current state allows solving for an optimal control input that is applied to the system.
-- The system response, along with the applied control are fed back into the circular buffer, such that the model adapts to the current operating point.
+- The applied controls and the measured system response are fed back into the circular buffer, such that the model adapts to the current operating point.

 ### Installation